martinvelez/w32evol/README.md

 * [wine](http://www.winehq.org/download/) (1.3 or greater, may work with 1.2)

+See **APPENDIX A** for more information about installing MASM32 in Linux.

 ## Installation

 The goal is to build w32evol.exe.
 You can then place/install this executable